TheCanMoun10/StyleTransfer/README.md

 In [base_dataset.py](./StyleTransfer/data/base_dataset.py) (line 100-102) a transform has been added to augment the images using transform functions from [torchvision](https://pytorch.org/vision/main/transforms.html): [RandomAutocontrast](https://pytorch.org/vision/stable/generated/torchvision.transforms.RandomAutocontrast.html#torchvision.transforms.RandomAutocontrast) and [GaussianBlur](https://pytorch.org/vision/main/generated/torchvision.transforms.GaussianBlur.html#torchvision.transforms.GaussianBlur).

 In [networks.py](./StyleTransfer/models/networks.py) (line 148-154) more network generators has been added to include ResNet18, ResNet32 and ResNet36.
+Training and testing of the style transfer models (Pix2Pix and CycleGAN) follows the official [pytorch-CycleGAN-and-pix2pix README.md](./StyleTransfer/README.md), and used a batch size of 1.

 ### Style transfer outputs
 ![comparisonKAIST](./images/ComparisonKAIST.png)

-Training and testing of the style transfer models (Pix2Pix and CycleGAN) follows the official [pytorch-CycleGAN-and-pix2pix README.md](./StyleTransfer/README.md).
+Comparison study between Pix2Pix and CycleGANs synthetic images on images from KAIST. <br/>
+Top row: Input RGB images. <br/>
+Second row: Groundtruth thermal images.
+Third row: Pix2Pix thermal images. <br/>
+Fourth row: CycleGAN thermal images. <br/>

+At its current state the style transfer model is not optimal, more data and batch sizes are needed to make more generalising models.

 ## Action localisation
 The action localisation is performed by training a YOWO model following the original implementation of [You Only Watch Once (YOWO)](https://github.com/wei-tim/YOWO)